troywsmith/PythonCourse/Course 1/README.md

 Exercise 9: How do you fix a “Syntax Error”? start by check the line that python points to for grammar mistakes

+### Chapter 2: Variables, expressions, and statements

+Reserved words: you cannot use these words as variables

+Variable: a names place in memory where a programmer can store data and later retrieve the data using the variable name

+Variable name rules:
+- must start with a letter or underscore
+- must consists of letters, numbers, and underscores
+- case sensitive

+Order of operations: PEMDAS then Left to Right